IHTSDO/snowstorm/README.md

 ## Documentation

-More documentation is appearing, slowly but surely, and can be found in the [docs folder](docs/introduction.md)
+Documentation is appearing, slowly but surely, and can be found in the [docs folder](docs/introduction.md)